 For more information about vacant property policies and procedures, please see the “Maintenance” and “More About Vacant Properties” sections below.

 3. Who do I contact if I have questions or concerns?

 My Management Company has a dedicated Client Services department for your convenience.
 You may contact Client Services during normal business hours (10AM to 5PM MST Monday through Friday) via the Comment area in the Owner Portal, or by phone at 208-734-7700.

 1. How is the rent rate set?

-Target rent is set using current market analysis and internal statistics.
-All target rents must be approved by the property owner.
+Target rent is set using a current market analysis and internal statistics.

 2. How do you get a tenant for my property?